 In addition to older adults, damaged hearing can profoundly affect children.
 Since hearing is critical to speech and language development, communication and learning, issues with hearing or auditory processing in children can have serious effects on their cognitive and overall development.
 About 1 in 500 infants is born with or develops hearing loss during early childhood.3 There are both genetic and environmental causes of childhood hearing disorders, and in many cases the cause is unknown.
 In addition to genetic hearing disorders, certain commonly prescribed medications used to treat children with life threatening diseases, including pediatric cancer and cystic fibrosis, are ototoxic (damaging to the ear) causing hearing loss.

 Extreme noise that occurs when working at a manufacturing facility or industrial site, living in a city, playing sports in loud stadiums and attending concerts and other music festivals regularly, results in damaged hearing.
 Hearing loss and tinnitus represent the two most prevalent U.S. military service-connected disabilities, resulting in approximately $2 billion in annual compensation payments by the federal government.4

 By combining recent innovations in hearing science with leading diagnostic tools, biological insights, and therapeutic delivery techniques, Decibel Therapeutics is pioneering a comprehensive approach to define the underlying biological causes of these hearing disorders and is developing a pipeline of breakthrough therapies targeted to specific indications and populations.
-Founded by the world’s preeminent experts in inner ear biology and hearing disorders, Decibel Therapeutics was launched in 2015 by Third Rock Ventures.
+Founded by the world’s preeminent experts in inner ear biology and hearing disorders, Decibel Therapeutics was launched in 2015 by Third Rock Ventures and SR One.